 What is a BioBlitz?

-A BioBlitz is an event where scientists, naturalists and members of the public work together to find as many species as possible within a set location and over a defined time period – usually 24 hours.
+A BioBlitz is an event where scientists, naturalists and members of the public work together to find as many species as possible within a set location and over a defined time period, for example over 24 hours.

 Interested in running your own BioBlitz?

-OPAL and the Marine Biological Association (MBA) have produced a free BioBlitz guide packed full of useful tips and guidance.
+OPAL and the Marine Biological Association (MBA) produced a free BioBlitz guide packed full of useful tips and guidance:

 Take part in organised bioblitzes around the UK and see how many species you can find in your local area.

-- National Garden Bioblitz – an event which launched nationally in 2013
+National Garden Bioblitz – an annual event which takes place across the UK